 The Governance Committee is charged with reviewing and making recommendations to the Board of Directors with respect to director compensation.
 The Company uses a combination of cash and stock-based compensation to attract and retain candidates on the Board.
-Director compensation is targeted at the median of the relevant comparison groups consistent with the positioning of executive officer compensation.
-In the past, in making this determination, the Governance Committee has used certain industry-wide data obtained by Quaker's management to set compensation.
+Director compensation is targeted at the median of the relevant comparison groups (discussed below) consistent with the positioning of executive officer compensation.
+In the past, in making this determination, the Governance Committee used certain industry-wide data obtained by Quaker's management to set compensation.

-For the 2010-2011 Board year, each independent director received an annual cash retainer of \$40,000 and a time-based restricted stock award equal to \$36,000, issued in June 2010, which vests in a single installment a year from the date of issuance assuming continued Board membership.
-In addition, each independent director received \$1,250 for each Board and Board committee meeting he or she attended, and the chairperson of each Board committee received the following additional compensation: Audit Committee, \$10,000; Compensation/Management Development Committee, \$6,000; Executive Committee, \$4,000; and Governance Committee, \$4,000.
+For the 2015-2016 Board year, each independent director, with the exception of Mr. Osborne and Ms. West, both of whom were elected on February 24, 2016, received an annual cash retainer of \$50,000 and a time-based restricted stock award equal to \$50,000 in accordance with the Company's LTIP, issued in June 2015, which vests in a single installment a year from the date of issuance assuming continued Board membership.
+Mr. Osborne and Ms. West, who were elected directors on February 24, 2016, received 75% of their protected portion of their cash retainer for the balance of the 2015-2016 Board year in Quaker common stock in accordance with the stock ownership guidelines.
+In addition, each independent director received \$1,250 for each Board and Board committee meeting he or she attended, and the chairperson of each Board committee received the following additional compensation: Audit Committee, \$12,000; Compensation/Management Development Committee, \$8,000; Executive Committee, \$4,000; and Governance Committee, \$8,000.
 The Lead Director received an annual retainer of \$15,000.